deveshchatuphale7/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

 ![alt text][image1]

+The histogram below shows count of each label in the dataset.

 ![alt text][image2]